vinuratna66-commits/earn-money-online-resources/README.md

- Earn Money Online: Practical Resource Hub
+ # Earn Money Online: Practical Resource Hub

-There are many different ways to earn money online, but choosing a suitable platform requires some research.
-Task availability, eligibility, review periods, payment methods, and available work can vary between platforms and locations.
-This resource hub lists several types of online opportunities and provides practical points to consider before getting started.

 ## 1. Microtask Platforms

 Microtask platforms provide small assignments that can include research, data checking, categorization, content evaluation, and other simple online activities.
 They can be useful for people who prefer flexible work and want to complete individual tasks rather than fixed working hours.